Nexus 7 (2013): Hardware and design

 The Nexus 7 was initially only available in black, but in December 2013 a white option was added.

 Model variants

 Reception

 The reviews of the second-generation Nexus 7 have been highly favorable with many reviewers claiming it to be the best 7-inch tablet in the market.
 Reviewers praised the device for its size, design, display, price, inclusion of a rear-facing camera, contemporary user interface and the growing number of tablet-optimized Android applications.
 It has been praised for being a notable improvement over its predecessor.
-The device competes with iPad Mini, Kindle Fire HDX and Samsung Galaxy Tab 3 7.0.

 Despite the age of the Nexus 7, in June 2018 it was still the fourth most popular tablet in use around the world.
+Andrew Cunningham, writing in Ars Technica in 2023, called the 2013 Nexus 7 "Google's only great tablet" for its balance of affordability and capability, its design, its long software support period, and for providing a screen large enough to be meaningfully different to a phone without being too large; he said that the tablet may be the nearest any manufacturer has come to producing "the platonic idea of a small tablet", with all of Google's subsequent tablets falling short of the standard set by the Nexus 7, in part by being less distinct from other manufacturers'.